tektechnologies/Instructor-Prep/201/class_5.md

 # Git Branches
-What it does is create a parrelle line where work can be created and stored and kept separate from the master branch, so for lab 5a, we will keep track of the 5 or 6 functions that you work on in different branches, so on the branch you will then continue to do work like you normally would.
-So after you finish you work on project, you will then push that code not to master, but to the branch on git hub, up to the cloud.
-Once you have the code in the cloud, we will move the code on the branch to the master branch.
+What it does is create a parrelle line where work can be created and stored and kept separate from the main branch, so for lab 5a, we will keep track of the 5 or 6 functions that you work on in different branches, so on the branch you will then continue to do work like you normally would.
+So after you finish you work on project, you will then push that code not to main, but to the branch on git hub, up to the cloud.
+Once you have the code in the cloud, we will move the code on the branch to the main branch.
 We will od that through a pull request.
-Then once we merge the branch we created into master, we then need to pull those changes to our local master branch.
+Then once we merge the branch we created into main, we then need to pull those changes to our local main branch.

 ![Git Branch](gitBranch.png)

 //Start with
-- git pull origin master
+- git pull origin main
 //To Start work
 - git checkout -b branchName
 - git branch